Nile Delta: History

-People have lived in the Nile Delta region for thousands of years, and it has been intensively farmed for at least the last five thousand years.
-The delta was a major constituent of Lower Egypt, and there are many archaeological sites in and around the delta.
+People have lived in the Nile Delta region for thousands of years, and it has been intensively farmed for at least the past five thousand years.
+The delta was a major part of Lower Egypt, and many archaeological sites are located in and around the region.
 Artifacts belonging to ancient sites have been found on the delta's coast.
 The Rosetta Stone was found in the delta in 1799 in the port city of Rosetta (an anglicized version of the name Rashid).
 In July 2019 a small Greek temple, ancient granite columns, treasure-carrying ships, and bronze coins from the reign of Ptolemy II, dating back to the third and fourth centuries BC, were found at the sunken city of Heracleion, colloquially known as Egypt's Atlantis.
 The investigations were conducted by Egyptian and European divers led by the underwater archaeologist Franck Goddio.
 They also uncovered a devastated historic temple (the city's main temple) underwater off Egypt's north coast.

-In January 2019 archaeologists led by Mostafa Waziri working in the Kom Al-Khelgan area of the Nile Delta discovered tombs from the Second Intermediate Period and burials from the Naqada II era.
+In January 2019, archaeologists led by Mostafa Waziri working in the Kom Al-Khelgan area of the Nile Delta discovered tombs from the Second Intermediate Period and burials from the Naqada II era.
 The burial site contained the remains of animals, amulets and scarabs carved from faience, round and oval pots with handles, flint knives, broken and burned pottery.
 All burials included skulls and skeletons in the bending position and were not very well-preserved.

 Ancient branches of the Nile

-Records from ancient times (such as by Ptolemy) show that the delta had seven distributaries or branches, (from east to west):
+Records from ancient times (such as by Ptolemy) reported that the delta had seven distributaries or branches, (from east to west):